Your health is your most valuable possession—but what happens when preserving it costs you a fortune?

 - Invite the local media to attend and cover your fundraising event.

-Update your campaign
+Update your fundraiser

 - Post updates on the beneficiary’s progress and setbacks.